Virtual Class Prep

 During an Online Class Session

-Log in early.
+Log in early

 Make sure you have your email and password associated with your zoom account handy for easy login.
 Have the link to your classes meeting space saved somewhere easy to retrieve and plan to log in at least 10 minutes before the scheduled start time.
 This is particularly important for your first meeting and for any subsequent meetings where you plan to log in from a new location or with a new device.
 Allow time for troubleshooting should it become difficult to connect.
 This also allows you to meet, greet and share with your fellow students before class begins.
+During your class your camera must be on for the entire duration of your class, this counts towards your attendance and class participation.
+Please have you name in the name holder in the bottom left hand corner of your ZOOM screen, this will allow your instructor to identify students by name.

 Adjust your settings.